 “Jaws,” played Richard Kiel (Pale Rider), returns — the only henchman who has appeared twice in the franchise.
 He’s even given a love interest.
 This is where the movie starts moving from funny to silly to ridiculous.
 Bond’s real adversary is Michael Lonsdale’s Darx and his henchman Chang, played by Toshirô Suga Chang.
 Lonsdale is a bit too cold so he doesn’t make a big impression.
 Broccoli’s first choice, James Mason, would have been great — Mason’s suave charm could have added an extra layer to the character.

 Lois Chiles (Death on the Nile) is pretty good as Dr. Holly Goodhead (what a name!).
 The regulars are back: Desmond Llewelyn as Q, Lois Maxwell as Miss Moneypenny, and Bernard Lee as M. This is Lee’s final appearance as Bond’s boss.

 Most of the dream team is back.
 Maurice Binder’s opening title credits are splendid.
-Ken Adam’s sets are fantastic.
-John Barry’s score is, as always, on point.
+Ken Adam’s (Barry Lyndon) sets are fantastic.
+John Barry’s (Born Free) score is, as always, on point.
 The title tune is sung by Shirley Bassey.
 It’s not one of the best Bond songs, but I loved its urbane tonality.
 Aside from a few visible cables here and there, the Oscar-nominated visual effects are excellent.